kalepail/soroban-quest--pioneer/README.md

 It exists as a command line tool that can connect your Gitpod instance with the SQ backend.
 You can use it to:

-- login to your Stellar Quest account using discord (or logout),
+- login to your Stellar Quest account using Discord (or logout),
 - get information about the currently logged in user,
 - visit the Stellar Quest website,
 - fetch new quests when they become available,